Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Introduction

-For functions that are $L$-smooth and $\gamma$-quasar-convex, we provide an algorithm that finds an $\ep$-optimal solution in $O(\1^{-1} L^{1/2} R \ep^{-1/2})$ iterations (where, as before, $R$ is an upper bound on the initial distance to the quasar-convex point $\qx$).
-Our iteration bound is the same as that of \citet{guminov2017accelerated}, and a factor of $\1^{1/2}$ better than the $O(\1^{-3/2} L^{1/2} R \ep^{-1/2})$ bound of \citet{nesterov2018primal}.
-Additionally, we are the first to provide bounds on the total number of function and gradient evaluations required; our algorithm uses $O(\1^{-1} L^{1/2} R \ep^{-1/2}\log(\1^{-1} \ep^{-1}))$ function and gradient evaluations to find a $\ep$-optimal solution.
+For functions that are $L$-smooth and $\gamma$-quasar-convex, we provide an algorithm which finds an $\ep$-optimal solution in $O(\1^{-1} L^{1/2} R \ep^{-1/2})$ iterations (where, as before, $R$ is an upper bound on the initial distance to the quasar-convex point $\qx$).
+Our iteration bound is the same as that of \cite{guminov2017accelerated}, and a factor of $\1^{1/2}$ better than the $O(\1^{-3/2} L^{1/2} R \ep^{-1/2})$ bound of \cite{nesterov2018primal}.
+Additionally, we are the first to provide bounds on the total number of \emph{function and gradient evaluations} required; our algorithm uses $O(\1^{-1} L^{1/2} R \ep^{-1/2}\log(\1^{-1} \ep^{-1}))$ evaluations to find a $\ep$-optimal solution.